Julian Byng, 1st Viscount Byng of Vimy: First World War

+General Byng, commander of the Third Army; King George V; and General Phillipe Petain, the C-in-C of the French Army, in Albert, France, July 1917.
+Note the Cathedral (Basilica of Notre-Dame de Brebières) with the knocked over statue of the Golden Virgin in the background.

 Beginning in May 1915, Byng served as GOC of the Cavalry Corps, at which time he was also made a temporary lieutenant-general, which he led during the Second Battle of Ypres.
 After this, Byng was sent to Gallipoli to head the IX Corps and supervise the successful withdrawal of the British, Australian, and New Zealand forces from there.

+Byng's role in the campaign was significant, particularly during the evacuation phase.
+He was sent to Gallipoli in August 1915 to command the IX Corps, taking over from Major General Beauvoir De Lisle, who had been commanding the corps temporarily in the absence of Lieutenant General Sir Frederick Stopford.
+Byng arrived around 12 August and oversaw the withdrawal of British, Australian, and New Zealand forces from Suvla Bay and Anzac Cove.

+The evacuation from Gallipoli, which took place between December 1915 and January 1916, was a remarkable success, with minimal losses.
+Byng implemented innovative tactics, such as dummy troops and silent rifle fire, to deceive the Turks and ensure a safe extraction.
+He worked closely with other Allied commanders, including Lieutenant General Sir William Birdwood, commanding the Australian and New Zealand Army Corps, to coordinate the evacuation efforts.

 For this, he was on 1 January 1916 elevated within the Order of the Bath to the rank of Knight Commander, but was not allowed much rest, as he spent the next month commanding the Suez Canal defences before returning to the Western Front to lead the XVII Corps.
 He assumed command of the corps on 27 February, when he was re-granted the temporary rank of lieutenant general.

-By May, he found himself in command of the Canadian Corps–"which was generally regarded, not least by those in it, as one of the crack formations on the Western Front"–and was promoted when, for distinguished service, the King made substantive Byng's rank of lieutenant-general.
+By May, however, he found himself in command of the Canadian Corps–"which was generally regarded, not least by those in it, as one of the crack formations on the Western Front"–and was promoted when, for distinguished service, the king made substantive Byng's rank of lieutenant-general.
 He led the corps in the Battle of the Somme later in the year.

 A good soldier, he swiftly became popular with the Canadian troops, who sometimes referred to themselves as 'The Byng Boys' after a popular music-hall act of the day.

 Byng's greatest glory then came when he led the Canadian victory in April 1917 at the Battle of Vimy Ridge, a historic military milestone for the dominion that inspired nationalism at home.